 When we think of trouble and suffering in the Biblical context, the person most likely to come to our minds is Job.
 This is what Job said,

-For the true Christian, in addition to the normal amount of troubles in a human life, there will be several extra ones in his life – troubles directly inflicted on him by the enemy just because of the fact that he chose to follow Christ.
+For the true Christian, in addition to the normal amount of troubles in the ordinary human lifespan, there will be several extra ones in es life – troubles directly inflicted on him or her by the enemy just because of the fact that e chose to follow Christ.
 You want to have a dozen or so fewer troubles in your life?
 Just stop carrying the cross of Christ and join one of the devil’s religions.

 I am giving you the painful news first.